-As a result, existing companies in the UK may consider setting an Irish subsidiary, Irish Holding Company, new Private Company Limited by Shares (LTD) or Designated Activity Company (DAC), depending on their transactional and business needs.
+As a result, existing companies in the UK may consider setting up an Irish subsidiary, Irish Holding Company, new Private Company Limited by Shares (LTD) or Designated Activity Company (DAC), depending on their transactional and business needs.

 Ireland as a Solution to Maintain Operations in the EU After Brexit

-Due to Brexit, UK businesses are no longer considered as EU companies.
+Due to Brexit, UK businesses are no longer considered EU companies.
 If these businesses want to continue to benefit from the advantages of the EU single market, they may be required to establish a presence in another EU member country.

 Ireland is a viable option as it’s the closest geographically, uses English as the official language and its systems are based on Common Law, similar to the UK.
 In fact, in one of our recent articles, ‘Global Business Expansion: Why Register a Business in Ireland’ we explored how Ireland is home to supportive business legislation and collaborative ecosystems.